otrv4/otrv4/otrv4.md

 ## Data Exchange

 This section describes how each participant will use the Double Ratchet algorithm to exchange [data messages](#data-message).
-The Double Ratchet is initialized with the shared secret established in the DAKE and the public keys immediately exchanged.
+The Double Ratchet algorithm is initialized with the shared secret established in the DAKE and the public keys immediately exchanged.
 Detailed validation and processing of each data message is described in the
-[sending an encrypted data messages](#rsending-an-encrypted-data-message) and [receiving encrypted data messages](#receiving-an-encrypted-data-message) section.
+[sending an encrypted data messages](#rsending-an-encrypted-data-message) and [receiving encrypted data messages](#receiving-an-encrypted-data-message) sections.

 A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" message.
 This message is useful for key